Gentle Tools To Help When Life Feels Heavy.

 My digital detox is refraining from looking at email and social media at least once a week for 24 hours.

-Because I’m not scrolling on my phone to find something entertaining, I can enjoy what’s in front of me and it puts me in a lighter modd.
+Because I’m not scrolling on my phone to distract myself and find something entertaining while I’m digital detoxing, I can enjoy what’s in front of me and be more present with those around me.

 Walking is a great way to help you unplug, especially if you are feeling anxious or if you’ve been working on something for a long stretch of time.

-I would suggest to take a slow walk outdoors for at least 10 minutes.
-If you absolutely can’t go outside for 10 minutes, shorten the length of the walk, do it indoors, or both.
+I would suggest taking a slow walk outdoors for at least 10 minutes if you can.
+If you absolutely can’t go outside for 10 minutes, shorten the length of the walk or do it indoors.

 Walking slowly, even from your bedroom to the kitchen, gives your mind a break by shifting its focus.
 It’s a great way to reset, refocus, and recharge.